UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/overview/index.md

 ## Frequently Asked Questions

 Below is a FAQ that includes answers to common questions and misconceptions about running jobs on HPC.
-Some are general information about HPC systems, but some contain information specific to the UArizona HPC.
+Some are general information about HPC systems, but some contain information specific to the Arizona HPC.
 We recommend reviewing this FAQ whether you are a new user getting started on our system, or an experienced user returning to our documentation.

 <html>
 <link rel="stylesheet" href="../../assets/stylesheets/animated_dropdown.css">